-'''

 // Register the function myPlugin_handle_create_object() to handle the

 // create object event with priority 400.

-elgg_register_event_handler('create', 'object', 'myPlugin_handle_create_object', 400);
+elgg_register_event_handler('create:after', 'object', 'myPlugin_handle_create_object', up 400);

 '''

-Warning: If you handle the "update" event on an object, avoid calling save() in your event handler.
-For one it's probably not necessary as the object is saved after the event completes, but also because save() calls another "update" event and makes \$object->getOriginalAttributes() no longer available.
+Advertencia: If you handle the "update" event on an object, avoid calling save() in your event handler.
+For one it's probably not necessary as the object is saved after the event completes, but also because save() calls another wupdate event and makes sobject->getOriginalAttributes() no longer available.